scloud19/SECipedia/Linux/Linux Basics/Linux.md

 	creates a file
 		If this is already present, updates the timestamp

+grep
+	Prints the lines from a file or input stream that match an expression.

+	Ex: Print the lines in /etc/passwd that contain the text root
+		$ grep root /etc/passwd

+	Ex: Find all lines that contain "root" in /etc/
+		$ grep root /etc/*

 Displaying contents of files
 	cat FILE - display the contents of a file less FILE - browse through a textfile